Finding Your Happy Medium

 As the drying time of oil colors is another important consideration, we’ve organized our mediums in the three columns based on their Drying Rates: Fast (1 – 2 days), Moderate (3 – 4 days) and Slow (4 – 6 day).
 The center of this chart describes the testing we put these materials through to determine these Drying Rates.

 Keep in mind that all Gamblin mediums are compatible with each other.
 You might find that a mixture of a couple different mediums will give you the perfect working properties and drying rates for your work.
-Our Interactive Mediums Guide will help you find the right mixture of materials for your needs.

 By considering working properties and drying rates, you can find the medium that best supports your artistic intentions and your painting process.